-6.6.3 Lifecycle security evaluation
+6.6.3 Life cycle security controls

 6.7 Network security controls

 Camerfirma protects physical access to network management devices and has an architecture that sorts traffic based on its security characteristics, creating clearly-defined network sections.
 These sections are divided by firewalls.